tripod31/common_python/readme.md

 #### convert CSV --> Sqlite

 Create sqlite table from csv header,asumming that first line is header.
-Add auto-incriment "_id_" column as first column,as primary key.this is because we need primary key to update data by SQL.
-All the other columns are text columns.
+All columns are text columns.
 Create index to the columns which names are '*_id'.

 ### class CsvSqla